ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 8. Generates a simple composite match score by summing up the match scores of the first and second fingerprint
 9. The actor retrieves the composite finger threshold configured which is acceptable for a match
 10. The actor validates if the composite match score is equal to greater than the composite finger threshold
-11. Constructs the response to the requesting source with status(Y/N), txnId (same as request), resTime of response, err, actn
+11. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err, actn
-12. The system also provides id, idType, indication of type of attribute was used for Auth ( “pi->namePri” or/and “pi->nameSec” , Ad->Address line 1,etc, FAd, fgerMin ,pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1,etc, FAd, fgerMin ,pin, OTP ), reqTime, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
+12. The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin, pin, OTP), reqTime, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
 13. The system then proceeds to send notifications
-14. Alerts and Warning messages for data type violation are sent as per data definition
+14. Alerts and warning messages for data type violation are sent as per data definition
 15. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **F. Evaluate the Individual's IRIS match with the corresponding IRIS in the Auth server**

-Upon receiving an authentication request, the system evaluate the Individual's IRIS match with the corresponding IRIS in the Auth server as per the following steps:
+Upon receiving an authentication request, the system evaluates the Individual's IRIS match with the corresponding IRIS in the Auth server as per the following steps:

-1. The authentication service request has the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio,Bio_Type,pin, otp, session key, HMAC Value,signature, otp, namePri, msPri = E /P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P,mtPri= 1 to 100, addrSec msSec= E/P,mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender,dob,age, langPri, langSec,dCode,mId, Bios(bioType, attriType) of the Individual _**(Note: The specifications are detailed in the data definition doc as specified below)**_
+1. The authentication service request has the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, Bio_Type, pin, otp, session key, HMAC Value, signature, otp, namePri, msPri= E/P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P, mtPri= 1 to 100, addrSec msSec= E/P, mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender, dob, age, langPri, langSec, dCode, mId, Bios (bioType, attriType) of the Individual _**(Note: The specifications are detailed in the data definition doc as specified below)**_
 2. The biometric is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64)
-3. The System the following
+3. The System the following:
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration)
    * Validates if duplicate irises are used in input based on duplicate encoded value is used in the input for IRIS used in the input.
    * Validates if total number of Iris records should not exceed 2
    * Validates if single irisImg record is present in the input
    * The system matches irisImg record in the input parameter against the mapped UIN/VID of the resident in the auth database.
-3. The system then generates a match score based on the level of match of the Irises.
+4. The system then generates a match score based on the level of match of the Irises.
 The SDK will provide the match score
-4. The system validates if two irisImg records are present in the input
+5. The system validates if two irisImg records are present in the input
-5. The system matches each of the irisImg records in the input parameter against the corresponding records of the mapped UIN/VID of the resident in the auth database and then generates a match score based on the level of match of the Irises.
+6. The system matches each of the irisImg records in the input parameter against the corresponding records of the mapped UIN/VID of the resident in the auth database and then generates a match score based on the level of match of the Irises.
-6. Match score 1 and Match score 2 are generated for each of the images.
+7. Match score 1 and Match score 2 are generated for each of the images.
 The SDK provides the match score
-7. The system generates a composite match score by summing up the match scores for the first and the second iris Images}
+8. The system generates a composite match score by summing up the match scores for the first and the second iris Images
-8. The system proceeds to execute compare against Iris threshold
+9. The system proceeds to execute compare against Iris threshold
-9. Alerts and warning messages for data type violation are sent as per data definition
+10. Alerts and warning messages for data type violation are sent as per data definition
-10. All the error and warning messages are configurable via a configurable file.
+11. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

-**G. Authenticate the IRIS of the Individual by comparing the match score of the IRIS against threshold (TBD)**
+_**G. Authenticate the IRIS of the Individual by comparing the match score of the IRIS against threshold (TBD)**_

-**H. Composite match score (TBD)**
+_**H. Composite match score (TBD)**_